vorpalnet/blade/README.md

   | head -c 8 | xxd -s 6 -l 2      # 0037 = 55 = Java 11; 0041 = 65 = Java 21
 ```

-To create a custom module profile, copy an existing `build-profiles/*.conf` file and edit it.
-Add or remove project directory names to control which modules are included.

 ## Javadocs

 Javadocs are generated **automatically** whenever the build JDK is **23 or newer** — BLADE's